Skip to content

 Logitech camera

-If you will be using a Logitech camera (as a base or wrist camera), follow these steps to enable camera access in headless sessions.
+If you plan to use a Logitech camera (as a base or wrist camera), follow these steps to enable camera access in headless sessions:

 # Logitech C930e